-What is a “Special Inspector” in Florida and Why Should I Care?
+What is a “Special Inspector” in Florida and How are they Relevant to Construction Claims?

-The Special Inspector, particularly in the state of Florida, plays a critical role during the construction of many types of buildings.
+In Florida, the Special Inspector of Threshold Buildings plays a critical role during the construction of specific types of buildings.
 If construction defects should arise following the construction of those types of buildings, the Special Inspector is sometimes targeted as a defendant in subsequent litigation.
 The actions of the Special Inspector will then be scrutinized for Standard of Care violations relative to the performance of their scope of work as related to any defect claims.

-A Special Inspector is a registered professional engineer certified by the state of Florida as having met the requirements for qualification established by the Florida Board of Professional Engineers in Rule 61G15-35.003, Florida Administrative Code.
-This individual is tasked with performing structural inspections on threshold buildings under construction pursuant to the structural inspection plan (Threshold Inspection Guidelines) prepared by the engineer of record for that building.
-Additionally, inspections of all shoring and re-shoring are required by the Special Inspector.
+A Special Inspector of Threshold Buildings (also referred to as a Threshold Inspector) is a registered professional engineer certified by the state of Florida as having met the requirements for qualification established by the Florida Board of Professional Engineers in Rule 61G15-35.003, Florida Administrative Code (the statutes also allow licensed architects to hold a Special Inspector license).
+This individual is tasked with performing structural inspections on threshold buildings, while under construction, pursuant to the structural inspection plan (sometimes referred to as the Threshold Inspection Plan) prepared by the structural engineer-of-record (SEOR) for that building.
+Where applicable, the special inspector is also responsible to ensure that a professional engineer who specializes in shoring design has properly inspected all shoring and reshoring.

 What is a “Threshold Building”?